-- Continue to offer accommodations to students who request them.
+- Continue to offer accommodations to students who have requested them.

-- Consider offering a generous window of time during which students can decide when to start a timed exam.
-Consider, too, offering students a choice among several types of assignments to demonstrate their learning.
+- Consider offering students a choice among several types of assignments to demonstrate their learning.

 - If you use plagiarism-detection tools, inform your students - both on your syllabus and in class - that you will do so and how such tools work.